joeltobey/cfboom-data/README.md

 # cfboom-data
-A ColdBox Data Service Module
+This ColdBox Data Service Module provides an easy ORM-like approach to your data.